 UNtraining White Liberal Racism - currently offering groups online.
-We have also offered in-person groups in the San Francisco Bay Area, Chicago, and Western Massachusetts.
+We have also offered in-person groups in the San Francisco Bay Area, Quad Cities/ Chicago, and Western Massachusetts.
 We expect to offer these again as staff availability and health protocols permit.

-People of Color UNtraining - a blend of different ethnicities and races, in SF Bay Area only
+People of Color UNtraining - a blend of different ethnicities and races, online and in SF Bay Area only

 Advanced Facilitator Training